Vasilievich/project-3/README.md

 - Generate the testing reports that are required as part of the testing process
 - Make use of a test suite that has multiple test cases with one test suite
 - Manage your code base by using GitHub branches
+- The necessary `requirements.txt` file should be generated

 ### Planning requirements